Pinacolada64/ImageBBS/v1.2/docs/image-1_2b-sysop-manual.md

 -   Sections of their phone number: 3-digit area code, 3-digit dialing prefix, or 4-digit suffix

-**xxx-yyy-zzzz is a format used in the USA and Canada; other countries have differing formats.
-For now, foreign callers can just make up a phone number: 000-000-0000 works.
+> `xxx-yyy-zzzz` is a format used in the USA and Canada; other countries have differing formats.
+For now, foreign callers can just make up a phone number: `000-000-0000` works.
 In Image BBS v2.0, this will change: perhaps be made optional, or at the very least more configurable.
-It knows whether the sysop is in PAL- or NTSC-land, plus does timezone offsets, so maybe that will figure in the equation.**
+It knows whether the sysop is in PAL- or NTSC-land, plus does timezone offsets, so maybe that will figure into the equation.

 This is used as an extra security measure.
 If this question is missed, the same procedure regarding the *s.errmail* and *e.telecheck* files